Syrian Canadians

-Syrian Canadians refers to Canadians who claim Syrian ancestry and newcomers who have Syrian citizenship.
+Syrian Canadians are Canadians who claim Syrian ancestry and newcomers who have Syrian citizenship.
 According to the 2016 Census, there were 77,050 Syrian Canadians compared to the 2011 Census where there were 50,840.

 History

 Syrians started immigrating to the Americas in the early part of the 1880s, while the vast majority migrated to South America, a small percentage made their way to America, and an even smaller percentage settled in Canada.
 The overwhelming majority of Syrians who settled in Canada from the 1880s to 1960s were of the Christian faith.
 The so-called Shepard of the lost flock, Saint Raphael Hawaweeny of Brooklyn, New York, came to Montreal in 1896 to help establish a Christian association called the Syrian Benevolent Society and then later on an Orthodox church in Montreal for the newly arrived Syrian faithful.

-Since Justin Trudeau was elected as Prime Minister of Canada in 2015, over 25,000 Syrian refugees have settled in Canada.
+When Justin Trudeau was elected as Prime Minister of Canada in 2015, over 25,000 Syrian refugees settled in Canada.